Renton-based Wizards of the Coast cancels video game projects

 Hasbro’s Wizards of the Coast, best known for the Dungeons & Dragons tabletop games, has canceled at least five video game projects as it scales back its ambitions in the industry.

-Wizards of the Coast is still “committed to using digital games,” a spokesman said in a statement to Bloomberg, adding that the company has “made some changes to our long-term portfolio to focus on games which are strategically aligned with developing our existing brands and those which show promise in expanding or engaging our audience in new ways.”
+Wizards of the Coast is still “committed to using digital games,” a spokesperson said in a statement to Bloomberg, adding that the company has “made some changes to our long-term portfolio to focus on games which are strategically aligned with developing our existing brands and those which show promise in expanding or engaging our audience in new ways.”

-Fewer than 15 people at Wizards of the Coast will lose their jobs because of the shift and will be given a chance to apply for new roles within the company, the spokesman said.
+Fewer than 15 people at Wizards of the Coast will lose their jobs because of the shift and will be given a chance to apply for new roles within the company, the spokesperson said.

 But the reorganization will land hard for several independent studios such as Boston-based Otherside Entertainment and Bellevue-based Hidden Path Entertainment, both of which were working on games for Wizards of the Coast.